linuxdeepin/dde-file-manager/dde-file-manager-lib/help/en_US/index.md

 ### Open in Terminal

-Users can open folders in terminal to execute operations.
-1. On Deepin File Manager, enter the folder.
+1. On Deepin File Manager interface, enter the folder.
 2. Click on blank area in the folder, and select **Open in terminal**.

 ![0|openinterminal](png/openinterminal.png)